Trung0246/Shmup/README.md

 * Added new type of *wait* called *manual* that if return *true* then continue action
 * Replaced callback configs with normal commands to make more freedom
 * Fixed *vanish* bug when calling *first* and *last* have value larger then bulletGroup length
+* Made *update* commands to possible update defined array of actions
 * Fixed bugs.

 ## TODO list: